cyrozap/mediatek-lte-baseband-re/General-Notes.md

 expands them, so this glossary is my attempt at fixing that.
 Please note that some of these entries are complete guesses.

 * CCCI: Cross Core Communication Interface.
+This is how the AP and the BB communicate.
 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The connectivity subsystem includes the WiFi CPU core and possibly the Bluetooth CPU as well.